COVID-19 pandemic in England: Communication

+Population stress is thought to have contributed to a sharp drop in the sex ratio at birth in England and Wales to 51.00% in June 2020, three months after COVID-19 was declared a pandemic.
+In December 2020, nine months after the pandemic was declared, the sex ratio at birth dramatically increased to 51.71%, most likely as a result of lockdown measures that initially encouraged more coupled sexual activity in a portion of the population.

 Law and order

 In March, police forces in each nation of the UK were given powers to arrest and issue fixed penalty notices (FPNs) to citizens who broke lockdown rules.
 The National Police Chiefs' Council said police had issued their first FPNs for people breaking lockdown rules on 27 March.
 The penalty amounts were £60, reduced to £30 if paid within 14 days.
 By 31 March, some police forces and individual officers were being criticised by a variety of people including former Supreme Court judge Lord Sumption, former Justice secretary David Gauke, former Chancellor George Osborne and privacy and civil liberties group Big Brother Watch for over-zealous and incorrect application of the new powers.
 New guidance was released by the National Police Chiefs Council.

 According to the National Police Chiefs' Council, around 9,000 people were issued FPNs for breaking lockdown rules in England and Wales between 27 March and 27 April.
 From 13 May, amendments to the regulations increased the initial penalty to £100.

 In May 2020, the Crown Prosecution Service stated 56 people were wrongly charged with offences related to the pandemic.
 This was mainly due to Welsh regulations being applied in England and vice versa.
 Some fixed penalty notices issued for breaking lockdown laws were wrongly issued.
 Of those where an individual declined to pay and were prosecuted in open court, 25% were found to be wrongly issued.
 Giving evidence to parliament, barrister Kirsty Brimelow said it was likely that thousands of FPNs had been incorrectly issued.

 There were reports of hate incidents against Italian and Chinese persons, and a Singaporean student was assaulted in London in an attack that police linked to COVID-19 fears.
 In addition there were reports of young people deliberately coughing and spitting in the faces of others, including an incident involving health workers.

 On 9 May, police broke up an anti-lockdown protest in London consisting of around 40 people.
 It was thought to be the first such protest in the UK, following protests in other nations.
 It was reported that around 60 protests had been planned on the weekend of 16 May, with police saying that they were preparing to break them up.
 Protests took place in London and Southampton, with several protesters arrested and fined at the London demonstration.

 In October, police broke up a wedding with 100 guests at the Tudor Rose, Southall, breaking social isolation laws.
 A police spokesman said the owner could be fined £10,000.